Fallen Empires (album): Critical reception

 Fallen Empires received mixed reviews from critics.
 According to the website Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average review score of 58/100, based on 25 reviews, which indicates "mixed or average reviews".

 James Christopher Monger wrote a favorable review for Allmusic, stating that the album "establishes an expansive vista of sound early on, bathing fairly simple melodies in waves of fastidious loops and sparse percussion."
 Mike Haydock wrote a positive review for BBC Music, analysing that "Best of all are the moments when Snow Patrol blend the two approaches together, combining their own aesthetic with an Achtung Baby adoration."
 Entertainment Weeklys Melissa Maerz wrote that "For all the sentiment, it's the simplest stuff that rings true."
 The New York Timess Nate Chinen praised the songwriting, saying that "What makes this all feel reasonably unforced is the abiding earnestness in the songwriting."
 The A.V.
 Club wrote that the album "it's comforting at worst and occasionally fantastic."

 Dave Simpson wrote an average review, saying that "Although the variation in styles doesn't make for the most cohesive album, the default mood is still downbeat but anthemic--songs for couples to cling tightly to one another while raising mobiles in the air."
 While Now Magazine found out that "In the first few songs they stretch themselves creatively and come up with promising results, but halfway through it's back to overwrought ballads and middle-of-the-road mid-tempo rock songs."
 A mixed review came from Rolling Stones Stacey Anderson, who wrote that "Snow Patrol fall back to the blandly inoffensive safe zone--though at least they sound a little brighter."
-Pitchfork Media thought that "the results are goofy."
+Pitchfork wrote that "the results are goofy."
 The Daily Telegraph criticized the album for "stick[ing] too rigidly to the formula."